kgish/ruby-hal-server/README.md

 There are still a number of minor issues which should be looked into, namely the following:

-* Authentication flag `--auth` for the other tools, currently only implemented for `api-monitor`.
+* Authentication flag `--auth` for the other tools, currently only implemented for `hal-monitor`.
 * Idle timeout for authentication token, meaning additional attribute `user.access_date < 1800`.
-* Complete `api-autodiscover` to scan all features, e.g. products, users, etc.
+* Complete `hal-autodiscover` to scan all features, e.g. products, users, etc.
 * Refactor to use ROAR gem.
 * Use of class variables `@@authentication_enabled` and `@@timeout` is considered bad style.